cesarvr/JNI/README.md

 ## LibJNI
 Is as C++ library to encapsulate all complexity of JNI in an object oriented fashion.
 I make heavy use of template as an excuse to learn it and a mean to save some lines but as well I try to not compromise in simplicity.
+Other advantage is the use of base class polymorphism to simplify the type handling, more details [here].

 ## Requirements